 “Cyber crime is out of control.
 It’s the greatest source of income for organised crime in the world.
-The potential for terrorist organisations to use it is massive,” Mr Gamble said.
+The potential for terrorist organisations to use it is massive,”

 “What I’ve recommended (to Australian authorities) is that they need a specific anti-fraud taskforce to target cyber fraud.”

 The Gold Coast has emerged as one of the nation’s “boiler room” hot spots.
 New players are predicted to replace syndicates closed down by police.

 Queensland police have shut down outlaw motorcycle gang scams that had targeted victims through promotion of online trials of investment and sports prediction software.
 After initially promising hefty returns, the companies are shut down and victims are left out of pocket.

 The Weekend Australian can reveal crime organisations now are setting up in Surfers Paradise apartments running smaller operations, staying away from commercial premises to avoid detection.

 Mr Gamble, who operates Gamble Investigations International, said prominent Melbourne mafia figures were among the first to embrace the money-making scams.